US-backed Syria force announces final push against IS - Journal du Cameroun

 “The SDF have launched the final battle to crush IS… in the village of Baghouz,” the SDF said in a statement.

-“After ten days of evacuating more than 20,000 civilians… the battle was launched tonight to exterminate the last remnants of the organisation,” it said.
+“After ten days of evacuating more than 20,000 civilians… the battle was launched tonight” to wipe out the last remnants of the organisation, it said.

 SDF spokesman Mustafa Bali told AFP: “The battle has started.”